theupdateframework/go-tuf/README.md

 * [client_example.go](examples/client/client_example.go) which demonstrates how to implement a client using the [updater](metadata/updater/updater.go) package.

 To try it - run `make example-client` (the artifacts will be located at `examples/client/`)

+* [tuf-client CLI](examples/cli/tuf-client/) - a CLI tool that implements the client workflow specified by The Update Framework (TUF) specification.

+To try it - run `make example-tuf-client-cli`

 ## Package details